 Similarly, to the simulation study, the prediction models of interest were the flexible logistic regression and random forest models.
 We derived both models in MIMIC-III using predictors from existing relevant prediction models using mortality as the primary outcome.
 For the logistic regression, we considered the Sequential Organ Failure Assessment (SOFA) prediction score and for the random forest model we considered the … (18).
 The SOFA score estimates the number and severity of failed organs, with in-hospital mortality as the primary outcome.

-Missing data handling methods
+Missing data handling methods for prediction models

-We evaluate and compare various modeling strategies for real-time handling of missing data at the implementation level via a simulation study: (i) prediction models that adopt joint modeling imputation, (ii) and prediction models that adopt a pattern submodel approach (iii) prediction models that adopt random forests with surrogate splits (10–13).
+We consider the following three prediction modeling strategies for real-time handling of missing data: (i) prediction models that adopt joint modeling imputation, (ii) prediction models that adopt a pattern submodel approach (iii) prediction models that adopt random forests with surrogate splits (10–13).

-Joined Modeling Imputation (JMI)
+Joint Modeling Imputation (JMI)

-JMI is an imputation method that involves estimating the multivariate (joint) density of the data (14).
-JMI typically involves Monte Carlo sampling to estimate the distribution parameters and impute the missing values.
+[Need to say something that you develop 2 models: one (traditional) risk prediction model, and one model for multilple imputation].
+JMI is an imputation method that involves estimating the multivariate (joint) density of the data and to generate imputed values directly from the conditional distribution (14).
+Because distribution parameters cannot directly be estimated in incomplete data, JMI typically requires the implementation of a Gibbs sampler.
 Recently, an extension to JMI was proposed to allow for real-time imputation in individual patients (13,15).
 With the extension the development of a JMI model consists of two separate steps.
 In the first step, the means and covariance of all predictor variables are estimated in a development sample.
 Since JMI assumes that every predictor variable is normally distributed, the population characteristics (i.e., means and covariance) can directly be used to generate, or draw, imputations on an individual level.
 In clinical practice, when a prediction model now encounters missing values, the developed JMI model can be utilized to generate imputations for each of the missing variables.
 An advantage of JMI is that it can be applied to a previously developed prediction model.
 See Figure x for a schematic depiction of JMI.
 [TODO: add explanation of the three types of JMI that we’ll use here or in simulation design].

 Figure x.
 Joint Modeling Imputation (JMI)